-I’ve used to be an outsourced labour.
+I’ve used to be an outsourced labor.
 Was working for an American company, and was handsomely compensated.
-If it wasn’t for that opportunity, I am not sure I would be able to find a job and experience I’ve drew from it, to gain the skills that I have today.
+If it wasn’t for that opportunity, I am not sure I would be able to find a job and experience I’ve drawn from it, to gain the skills that I have today.
 Outsourcing changed my life for the better, and made me a better entrepreneur.

 Impact of my experience

-The experience acquired while working as outsourced consultant provided a different world view, and also provided personal independence in country that has 30% unemployment.
+The experience acquired while working as an outsourced consultant provided a different worldview, and also provided personal independence in a country that has 30% unemployment.
 While everyone around me despaired, I was thriving.

-I know I’ve been paid three to four times less, than the person of equal skill in the developed countries, but it also helped me develop my confidence about life, and learning that the country you’re in, doesn’t necessarily need to be the country you’re working in.
-Internet enabled this wide scale economy, that gave opportunity to less fortunate people.
+I know I’ve been paid three to four times less, than the person of equal skill in the developed countries, but it also helped me develop my confidence about life and learning that the country you’re in, doesn’t necessarily need to be the country you’re working in.
+Internet-enabled this wide-scale economy, that gave an opportunity to less fortunate people.

 Outsourcing is a win-win scenario

 When I talked with my good friend Ali, CEO of Efficise, we were debating is outsourcing a win-win scenario, and to both satisfaction, we came to the positive conclusion.
 Outsourcing is an effective bridge to correcting market inefficiencies and empowering the people across the globe.

 Outsourcing is effectively adding more freedom to you and your business.

 There needs to be a great deal of confidence between you and your “employees”.
 For instance, my VA’s have access to the admin account of this website through LastPass.
 I trust them that much.
 They know that my work is important and the success of my online venture is also their success.
 For that reason, I trust Efficise and their team.